shynle-work-space/biggo/microgo-docs/docs/1_monolith.md

 ---
 sidebar_position: 3
+sidebar_label: "1.
+Monolith server"
 ---

 The repository for this section is located at branch **[1_Monolith_architecture](https://github.com/highlander-spirou/microgo/tree/1_Monolith_architecture)**

-# Brief explanation
+# The starting point

-We will start with a very simple Flask application, that we will normally see in a Youtube tutorial
+We will start with a very simple Flask application, that we normally see in most Youtube tutorials.

+The Flask app contains 4 routes that is registered at `index.py`.
+Simple & straightfoward route logic are baked into the `index.py` while the complicated ones are separated into `controllers`.
+Reusable codes are placed at `modules` (or `libs`, `utils`, ..., whatever you please) and `middlewares` (reusable code applied directly to the `request` object)

 ## Directory tree: